mindyBasket/paper-cumulus/README.md

 ### Setup Sass
 This project compiles a single master .css (called `output.css`) using sass.
 Sass continuously watches a target folder and compiles output when changes are detected.

 1. Setup Sass at section "Install Anywhere (Standalone)" at their [install page](https://sass-lang.com/install).
+2. Unzip the folder somewhere you can find it.
+For example: `c:\dart-sass`
-Make sure you add Sass to your PATH variable.
+3. Add Sass to your PATH variable.
+Sass provides [instructions](https://katiek2.github.io/path-doc/)
 2. cd into `static_storage/css_static/`.
 3. Run sass: `sass --watch input.scss output.css`